Image credit Norris

 Tickets for Grandstand 1 at the Montreal Grand Prix sell out straight away when they’re released on the official Canadian F1 website as this grandstand is one of the most popular choices at the event.

-I’ve used Stubhub for Formula 1 tickets multiple times in the last 18 months, including for my trip to the Vegas GP, and have had great experiences each time.
+I’ve used Stubhub for Formula 1 tickets multiple times in the last 18 months, including for this trip to the Canadian GP, and have had great experiences each time.

-Their FanProtect guarantee is very robust and will always keep your tickets and money protected, plus they have a huge number of Canadian GP tickets listed for sale at the moment, at very good prices.
+Their FanProtect guarantee is very robust and will always keep your tickets and money protected, plus they have always have a great selection of Canadian GP tickets for sale.

 Grandstand 1 details